-development of local 'Bring Centres' for recyclable materials, accessible to the general public.

-- Include an assessment of the impacts of climate change on their development and make provision for these impacts - particularly relating to drainage design, waste management, and energy use. - Be designed and constructed in accordance with the provisions of the Greater Dublin Strategic Drainage Study policy document titled 'New Development'.
+- Incorporate where appropriate land for the development of local 'Bring Centres' for recyclable materials, accessible to the general public.
+The location of "bring centres" shall have regard to the impact on surrounding residential areas. - Include an assessment of the impacts of climate change on their development and make provision for these impacts - particularly relating to drainage design, waste management, and energy use. - Be designed and constructed in accordance with the provisions of the Greater Dublin Strategic Drainage Study policy document titled 'New Development'.